 Barrier Lake Hike Guide (Prairie View Trail and Jewell Pass)

-Barrier Lake is one of the most popular lakes in all of Kananaskis and the Barrier Lake hike is a fantastic Kananaskis trail to enjoy.
-It’s beautiful for one, but you can also reach it in less than an hour from Calgary, as it’s located right after the Kananaskis entrance.
+Barrier Lake is one of the most popular lakes in all of Kananaskis and hiking above it on the Barrier Lake Trail is a fantastic Kananaskis trail that is great for allhikers.
+It’s not just that it’s a beautiful one, but you can also reach it in less than an hour from Calgary, as it’s located right after the entrance to Kananaskis off Trans Canada.

-Whatever you want to do, the Barrier Lake hike offers fun for the entire family and for all types of hikers.
+Whatever trail you choose, the Barrier Lake hike offers fun for the entire family and for all types of hikers.

 Jewell Pass and Barrier Lake Lookout via Prairie View Trail